angular-architects/module-federation-plugin/libs/mf/README.md

 ng update @angular-architects/module-federation
 ```

-If you update by hand (e. g. via `npm install`), make sure you also install a respective version of ngx-build-plus (version 14 for Angular 14, version 13 for Angular 13, etc.)
+If you update by hand (e. g. via `npm install`), make sure you also install a respective version of ngx-build-plus (version 15 for Angular 15, version 14 for Angular 14, version 13 for Angular 13, etc.)

 ## Upgrade from Angular 12 or lower